List of unproduced DC Comics projects: Gotham High

-An animated series that reimagines Batman characters as high school students was in development in the late 2000s and early 2010s.
+An animated series that reimagined Batman characters as high school students was in development in the late 2000s and early 2010s.
 A similar idea was used for the DC Super Hero Girls shorts and animated series.

 Batman: No Man's Land

 Both in the mid and late 2000s, an animated TV show based on the "No Man's Land" storyline was put in development by producer James Tucker.
 Character designer Coran Stone worked on the project and made designs for the first version, but the project was ultimately scrapped for being "too dark", which led to Warner Bros.
 Animation and Cartoon Network focusing on Batman: The Brave and the Bold instead.
-Another attempt was made and some artwork was made as well, but the project was also canceled like the first attempt.
+Another attempt was made, and some artwork was made as well, but the project was also canceled, like the first attempt.

 Batman: Arkham

 After the success of Batman & Mr. Freeze: Subzero, Warner Bros. greenlit a third installment, entitled Batman: Arkham.
 Boyd Kirkland, the director of this film, was attached to write and direct.
 The film would have Batman and Robin facing off against a collection of Arkham Asylum escapees, in addition to Batman finding himself falling in love with a new love interest, planned to be voiced by Angie Harmon.
 The main cast of Batman: The Animated Series was attached to reprise their roles.
-Steven E. Gordon also drew some art concept for the film.
+Steven E. Gordon also drew some art concepts for the film.
 The film was ultimately canceled in favor of Batman Beyond: Return of the Joker, while Batman: Arkham eventually became a successful video game series.